VamshiKrishnaMacha/VamshiKrishnaMacha/README.md

 - BBA in Business Administration and Management from Parul University

 ## Projects
-[Link to your project] - A brief description of the project, technologies used, and the outcome.
+https://github.com/VamshiKrishnaMacha?tab=repositories - A brief description of the project, technologies used, and the outcome.

 ## Certifications
 - Investment Banking Virtual Reality Intern Experience from Citi